sez11a/liferay-docs/develop/tutorials/articles/themes/importing-resources-with-your-themes.markdown

 [resources importer](https://dev.liferay.com/participate/liferaypedia/-/wiki/Main/Resources+Importer) module is a tool that allows a theme developer to have files and web content automatically imported into the platform when a theme is deployed.
 Usually, the resources are imported into a site template but they can also be imported directly into a site.
-Global Administrators can use the site or site template created by the resources importer to showcase the theme.
+Liferay Administrators can use the site or site template created by the resources importer to showcase the theme.
 This is a great way for theme developers to provide a sample context that optimizes the design of their theme.
 In fact, all standalone themes that are uploaded to Liferay Marketplace must use the resources importer.
 This ensures a uniform experience for Marketplace users: a user can download a theme from Marketplace, install it on their platform, go to Sites or Site Templates in the Control Panel